Technical library / EV Infrastructure

-RFID Roaming Explained: One Card Across Every EV Charging Network
+RFID Roaming: How One Card Works Across Participating EV Charging Networks (2026 Guide)

 If you have ever driven an electric vehicle across multiple charging networks, you already know the frustration: a different app here, a separate RFID card there, and an entirely new account for the next provider down the road.
 For fleet operators managing dozens or hundreds of vehicles, this fragmentation multiplies into a logistical headache that wastes time, money, and driver patience.
-But the EV charging industry is finally solving this problem through RFID roaming, a system that lets a single card work seamlessly across competing networks, much like how a mobile phone connects to towers regardless of carrier.
+But the EV charging industry is finally solving this problem through RFID roaming, a system that lets one EV charging RFID card work seamlessly across competing networks, much like how a mobile phone connects to towers regardless of carrier.

 The Fragmentation Problem: Too Many Cards, Too Many Apps

-Surveys in Norway, where more than 80 percent of new car sales are electric, have consistently found that juggling multiple charging apps ranks among drivers' top frustrations.
-For commercial fleets, the problem is even worse.
-Fleet managers need consolidated invoicing, purchase controls, and real-time visibility into charging costs across every vehicle.
-Handing each driver a stack of different RFID cards from different networks is simply not scalable.
+For commercial fleets, fragmentation is more than an inconvenience.
+Fleet managers need consolidated invoicing, purchase controls, and visibility into charging costs across every vehicle.
+Handing each driver a stack of network-specific cards is not scalable.

 How RFID Roaming Works Behind the Scenes